 ||The approach using a test is predominant.
 I am not aware of any entities reporting BIOS versions.|

-||In WECC at least, the trend is towards WLP.
+||In WECC at least, the trend is towards Tripwire Whitelist Profiler.
 Some level of system scanning for executables was the predecessor approach.|

-||The trend is towards reliance on WLP instead of third party tools or a TE-only approach.|
+||The trend is towards reliance on WLP instead of third party tools or a Tripwire Enterprise-only approach.|

-To conclude, for NERC registered entities, the good news is that the problem of software monitoring has been solved.
+To conclude, for NERC-registered entities, the good news is that the problem of software monitoring has been solved.
 There are some interpretation and process issues to work out, but automation is at hand.
 You can get there from here!

 For non-NERC readers, if you have a security concern around what is installed in your environment, consider adapting an approach used by the electric utility community in a process that fits for your organization.
 Knowing what is actually in your environment is always the first step towards securing the environment.